2025 Japanese House of Councillors election: Taxes

+Shigeru Ishiba campaigning with Mitsuyoshi Hirata in June 2025.

 The LDP adopted a cautious approach toward tax cuts during the election.
 The party stressed fiscal responsibility, warning that cutting the consumption tax could jeopardize funding for crucial social security and welfare programs.
 Instead of reducing the tax rate, the LDP proposed direct cash handouts and wage increases to help households cope with rising living expenses.
 A survey conducted ahead of the election showed that 26% of LDP candidates supported a consumption tax cut despite the party leadership's official opposition, revealing some internal division on the issue.

 The CDP called for a temporary reduction of the consumption tax rate on food and other essentials to 0% for one year, with the option to extend the measure for up to two years.
 They proposed financing this policy through accumulated fiscal reserves and special tax measures rather than increasing government debt via deficit bonds.
 Additionally, the CDP pledged to distribute ¥20,000 per person to support livelihoods and sought to protect the agriculture, forestry, and fisheries sectors by maintaining and increasing subsidies.

 The DPP pushed for a permanent cut of the consumption tax rate from 10% to 5%.
 It also sought to raise the minimum taxable income threshold from ¥1.03 million to ¥1.78 million and proposed abolishing the provisional gasoline tax surcharge, measures intended to boost disposable income and ease financial pressures on households.

 Ishin proposed eliminating the consumption tax on food items temporarily until March 2027, balancing immediate relief for middle-class households with longer-term fiscal sustainability.
 The party emphasized the importance of reducing the financial burden on consumers while maintaining a disciplined approach to government spending.

 Komeito, the LDP's junior coalition partner, proposed raising the minimum taxable income threshold from ¥1.03 million to ¥1.6 million, aiming to grant tax relief to 99% of taxpayers with cuts ranging from ¥20,000 to ¥40,000.
 Their platform combined targeted tax cuts with direct cash payments, such as "living support benefits" and "living support tax cuts," to ease the financial pressures on households.

 The SDP called for the complete abolition of the consumption tax, particularly on food products.
 It also promised wage increases for care workers, the suspension of all nuclear power plants, legislation allowing married couples to choose separate surnames, and ratification of the Treaty on the Prohibition of Nuclear Weapons.
 These proposals aimed to address broader social welfare concerns alongside tax reform.

 The JCP also advocated for the abolition of the consumption tax, emphasizing comprehensive tax reforms to redistribute wealth and relieve financial burdens on low-income households.

 The NHK Party focused on cutting what it called wasteful government spending, supporting broad tax reductions including a consumption tax cut.
 It emphasized fiscal conservatism and the need for efficient government expenditure to foster economic stability.